--Infection: Babies have a developing immune system and are susceptible to a host of viruses.
+Babies have a developing immune system and are susceptible to a host of viruses.
 Adults may get some infection and pass it on unwittingly to their child.
-Rotavirus is the leading cause of gastroenteritis among infants and this causes an acute stomach pain with vomiting.
-There are many other viruses such as the Streptococcus and the Adenovirus that can be transmitted easily.
+Rotavirus is the leading cause of gastroenteritis among infants, and this causes acute stomach pain with vomiting.
+There are many other viruses such as Streptococcus and Adenovirus that can be transmitted easily.

--Food Allergy: We may not know how the baby will react to many foods unless we’ve tried feeding them once.
-Introduction of most new foods may cause some discomfort and pain as the baby gets used to digesting it.
+We may not know how the baby will react to many foods unless we’ve tried feeding them once.
+The introduction of most new foods may cause some discomfort and pain as the baby gets used to digesting it.
 Even babies who are exclusively breastfed may have stomach pain.
-The culprit maybe the food the mom ate, too!
+The culprit may be the food the mom ate, too!

--Colic: Colic is defined as crying for hours together and it occurs for no obvious reason.
-Crying may contract the diaphragm cause stomach cramping which in turn causes pain.
+Colic is defined as crying for hours together, and it occurs for no obvious reason.
+Crying may contract the diaphragm causing stomach cramping, which in turn causes pain.
 General calming techniques will help in settling the baby.
-For Eg: Rocking the baby, taking the baby out for a walk.
+For Eg: Rocking the baby, or taking the baby out for a walk.

--Paediatric Hernia: A hernia usually occurs when an intestine slips out of the abdominal cavity.
+A hernia usually occurs when an intestine slips out of the abdominal cavity.
 It causes discomfort and sometimes may lead to infections.
 Don’t worry much about hernias, they can be easily noticed and will close on their own after a period.
-Some types maybe painful and you may need to consult your paediatrician.
+Some types may be painful, and you may need to consult your pediatrician.

--Constipation: Constipation is surprisingly common in babies and it means a very hardened stool that is difficult to pass.
-Babies may tend to hold it in and it may cause abdominal pain.
+Constipation is surprisingly common in babies, and it means a very hardened stool that is difficult to pass.
+Babies may tend to hold it in, and it may cause abdominal pain.

--Gas: Babies intestines are brand new and will take time to start working properly.
-Gas can be caused by bacteria in the intestinal tract, by breast milk when mother eats certain foods and the most common reason being swallowing air.
+The baby’s intestines are brand new and will take time to start working properly.
+Gas can be caused by bacteria in the intestinal tract by breast milk when the mother eats certain foods, and the most common reason is swallowing air.
 This can be resolved by avoiding foods that seem to bother the baby’s sensitive tummy.

 Your little one may have stomach pain if he/she shows one or more of these symptoms: